-What A Big Sister Teaches You About Heartbreak
+6 Truths Only A Big Sister Can Teach You About Getting Over Heartbreak

 Your older sister will be there for the good, the bad, and the ugly.
 This includes those detrimental heartbreaks that make the world seem like it's crumbling underneath your feet.

 Attempting to get over someone you loved can be super rough.

 There's no avoiding those nasty heartbreaks, but if you have an older sister, you have an amazing emotional advantage.

 I'm not sure if it's just in their genes or what, but they're like your designated backbone when you can't pick yourself up from a low point.